 The dialog allows the setting of the coordination number by double clicking on what is to be considered the maximum bond length for a given polyhedron and which can be different from other maxima in other polyhedra.
 The dialog displays the list of atoms-both ligands and central atoms-lying inside the coordination sphere determined by the current global Maximum coordination radius.
 The ligands are numbered and the current CN is displayed.
-Central atoms may be seen sequentially by pressing the vertex or the revious button.
+Central atoms may be seen sequentially by pressing the numbered and the current CN is displayed.
+Central atoms may be seen sequentially by pressing the numbered or the previous button.
 The Central atom drop down list allows rapid navigation throughout the coordination polyhedra.
-The reset button restores the coordinations to the state found at the opening of the dialog.
-The manual setting of coordination overrides all the other coordination thresholds.
+The numbered all the other coordination thresholds.